CubeStar1/iron-eye/README.md

 # IronEye - AI-Powered EO/IR Vision System

-- IronEye is an advanced vision system that enhances infrared (IR) image classification by fusing RGB edge detection with IR imagery.
+- IronEye is an AI-powered air-to-surface classification system using RGB-IR fusion for military object detection and classification.

 - The system ingests synchronized RGB and IR video streams and applies edge detection to the RGB stream and performs a lightweight fusion onto the IR feed.
 This enhances object contrast and detail, preparing the data for accurate classification with a single input.